jannekeskitalo/player-session-service/README.md

 ## Alternative architectures

 Alternative implementation of this service could be done using serverless functions and API gateway.
 Cassandra could be replaced with a managed db service that features similar scaling properties, most notably DynamoDB or Bigtable.
 One could also apply the CQRS pattern and put a performant message bus like Kafka behind the rest api and use Kafka Streams or Spark Streaming to build materialized views of the event data into multiple data stores that cater for different access patterns.
 Domain specific realtime dashboards would query data from Cassandra while more complex analytical use cases would be a better fit for Bigquery, Snowflake or similar distributed column stores.

+## Things to do

+* Exception handling and response codes
+* Performance testing with proper Cassandra cluster
+* Timestamp handling with full event precision
+* Timestamp timezone?

 ## Appendix